Quantum isometry groups of log-Laplacians on Cuntz--Krieger algebras: Quantum isometries of

 \subsection{Ariadne's thread}

 We now want to define the compact quantum groups which will appear as quantum isometry groups of $O_{A}$.
 To do this, it will prove practical to have a whole family of compact quantum groups indexed by positive integers.
 Recall that in all this work, $A\in M_{N}(\{0, 1\})$ is a primitive matrix.
 We first define the $C^*$-algebras associated to our compact quantum groups.
-We will use the following standard terminology introduced in \cite{banica05quantum}: a matrix $p = (p_{ij})_{1\leqslant i, j\leqslant N}$ with coefficients in a $C^*$-algebra is a \emph{magic unitary} if the coefficients are self-adjoint projections such that their sum in any row or column equals the unit.
+We will use the following standard terminology introduced in \cite{banica05quantum}: a matrix $p = (p_{ij})_{1\leqslant i, j\leqslant N}$ with coefficients in a $C^*$-algebra is a \emph{magic unitary} if the coefficients are self-adjoint projections such that their sum in any row or column equals the unit (equivalently $p$ is a unitary matrix whose entries are self-adjoint projections).

 \begin{definition} Let $\ell\in \mathbb N \cup \{\infty\}$ and consider the universal $C^*$-algebra $\CA$ generated by partial isometries $u=(u_{\alpha, \beta})_{ \alpha,\beta \in V_A^1}$, with range projections $p=(p_{\alpha, \beta})_{\alpha,\beta \in V_A^1}$ and source projections $q=(q_{\alpha, \beta})_{\alpha,\beta \in V_A^1}$, such that